Donor Advised Funds at Endaoment: DeFi's first Community Foundation

-With a Donor-Advised Fund, you can deposit long-term capital gains assets to your DAF, and in many cases deduct the full value of the gift, offsetting taxable income.*
+With a Donor-Advised Fund, you can deposit long-term capital gains assets, and in many cases deduct the full value of the gift and offset taxable income.*

-As a result, the DAF financial vehicle has exploded in popularity as families throughout the country incorporate them into tax-planning strategies and targeted community philanthropy.
+The DAF financial vehicle is a popular tool for families throughout the country to incorporate into tax-planning strategies and community philanthropy. ****

-Since 2019, more than $120 billion has been funneled into nearly 750,000 DAFs in the United States, accounting for over 12% of total individual giving.
-This translates to over $23 billion dollars making their way to nonprofit organizations.
+Since 2019, more than $120 billion has been funneled into nearly 750,000 DAFs in the US accounting for over 12% of total individual giving.
+This translates to about $23 billion dollars making their way to nonprofit organizations from DAFs.

-When your grant is reviewed and approved by Endaoment, we’ll contact the receiving organization, onboard them into the Ethereum ecosystem, and transfer them the recommended grant amount.
+When your grant is reviewed and approved by Endaoment, we’ll contact the receiving organization, onboard them, and transfer them the granted funds.